apolloconfig/apollo/docs/en/deployment/third-party-tool-btpanel.md

 4. configure basic information such as the domain name, ports to complete the installation

    Note:
-   The domain name is optional, if the domain name is filled, it can be managed through [Website]--> [Proxy Project], and you do not need to check [Allow external access] after filling in the domain name, otherwise you need to check it before you can access it through the port
+   The domain is optional.
+If a domain is provided, it can be managed through [Website] --> [Proxy Project].
+In this case, you do not need to check [Allow external access].
+However, if no domain is provided, you must check [Allow external access] to enable port-based access.

    ![addApollo](https://github.com/user-attachments/assets/9623c6d9-d0e5-4f87-adea-e5a95133cf3c)

 5. After installation, enter the domain name or IP+ port set in the previous step in the browser to access.
 - Name: application name, default `Apollo-characters`
 - Version selection: default `latest`
 - Domain name: If you need to access directly through the domain name, please configure the domain name here and resolve the domain name to the server
 - Allow external access: If you need direct access through `IP+Port`, please check.
 If you have set up a domain name, please do not check here.
 - Web port: Default `8070`, can be modified by yourself
 - Communication port: Default `8080`, can be modified by yourself
 - Metadata port: Default `8090`, can be modified by yourself

 6. After submission, the panel will automatically initialize the application, which will take about `1-3` minutes.
 It can be accessed after the initialization is completed.